Immigrant women farm workers suffer sex abuse - report

 The report, based on over 160 interviews of farmworkers, attorneys, police and members of the agricultural industry, found that almost all named sexual violence and harassment as an important concern.

-Of those, nearly all of 52 farmworkers interviewed said they had suffered sexual violence or harassment or knew others who had.
+Of those, nearly all of 52 farmworkers interviewed said they had suffered sexual violence or harassment or knew other who had.

 The report found that foremen, supervisors, farm labor contractors, and company owners were abusing multiple women and often over long periods of time.